thibmeu/draft-meunier-glossary-somehow/draft-meunier-web-bot-auth-glossary-somehow.md

 This is required by origins to know where the traffic is coming from This is also a demand of honest companies that want to identify themselves but have a hard time doing it at the moment.

+Examples:

-You can think of web crawlers wanting to authenticate against origins, security companies that want to perform scans, or AI crawlers that are looking to identify against a set of partners.
+- Web crawlers wanting to authenticate against origins such as search engines,
+- Security companies that want to perform scans to identify malicious URLs,
+- AI augmented queries that are looking to identify against a set of newspapers.

 ### Identification of a known account {#use-case-known-account}

 An individual should be able to identify against a provider it has an existing relationship with in the form of an account.
 This can be because the individual has a subscription, or others.

+Examples:

+- Authenticating and authorizing a known user against a particular resources, such as a newspaper they have a subscription for,
+- Most authorisation use cases for {{MCP-AUTH}} and {{A2A-AUTH}}.

 ### Ability to rate limit/gate access based on selective disclosure {#use-case-selective-disclosure}